-Once you have completed the above steps, the SU Finance Team will fill out an Income Request Form and send it over to the organisation requesting that the money be sent to us.
+Once you have completed the above steps, the Finance Team will raise an invoice and send it over to the organisation requesting that the money be sent to us.
 Once it arrives, it will go straight to your society account, where you can start to spend it.